Iambiswajit-C/digitalsparkhq/about.md

 ---
 layout: default
-title: "About Digital Spark HQ | Your Partner in Digital Growth"
+title: "About Digital Spark HQ | Your Digital Growth Partner"
-description: "Learn more about Digital Spark HQ – a results-driven digital marketing agency focused on startups.
-Our data-driven approach, creative campaigns, and expert team help your brand thrive online."
+description: "We combine strategy, design, and performance marketing to help ambitious brands grow faster with clear communication and real results."
 ---

 <!-- Hero Section -->